networkimprov/node-graphicsmagick/doc/Image.md

 **Image( String imageSpec[, Function callback] )**
 Construct from image file or image specification.
 If the functions is supplied the creation of the object is done asynchronously.

-**TODO** Image ( const Blob &blob )
+**Image ( Buffer blob )**
-Construct Image from in-memory BLOB
+Construct Image from in-memory Buffer.

-**TODO** Image ( const Blob &blob, Geometry size )
+**Image ( Buffer blob, Geometry size )**
-Construct Image of specified size from in-memory BLOB
+Construct Image of specified size from in-memory Buffer.

-**TODO** Image ( const Blob &blob, Geometry size, Uint32 depth )
+**Image ( Buffer blob, Geometry size, Uint32 depth )**
-Construct Image of specified size and depth from in-memory BLOB
+Construct Image of specified size and depth from in-memory Buffer.

-**TODO** Image ( const Blob &blob, Geometry size, Uint32 depth, String magick )
+**Image ( Buffer blob, Geometry size, Uint32 depth, String magick )**
-Construct Image of specified size, depth, and format from in-memory BLOB
+Construct Image of specified size, depth, and format from in-memory Buffer.

-**TODO** Image ( const Blob &blob, Geometry size, String magick )
+**Image ( Buffer blob, Geometry size, String magick )**
-Construct Image of specified size, and format from in-memory BLOB
+Construct Image of specified size, and format from in-memory Buffer.

 **TODO** Image ( Uint32 width, Uint32 height, String map, const StorageType type, const void *pixels )
 Construct an image based on an array of raw pixels, of specified type and mapping, in memory